tannercabaniss/Comp_Mat_Sci_Proj_Help/README.md

 5 element alloy is being evaluated the value would be changed to 0.2 and so on.

 ### Tuning the Model
-Although I touched on this subject recently, I will discuss the process of tuning the model in more detail here.
+Although I touched on this subject briefly above, I will discuss the process of tuning the model in more detail here.
 After running the model for the first time, you will get a table of the metrics from the base and random search models for their respective performance on the training and testing datasets.
 There are two trends which you are likely to
 see: overfitting and underfitting.
 Overfitting is when the model fits too aggressively to the training dataset and